-NOTICE OF THE 2017 ANNUAL MEETING OF STOCKHOLDERS May 16, 2017
+NOTICE OF THE 2018 ANNUAL MEETING OF STOCKHOLDERS May 15, 2018

-The Annual Meeting of Stockholders of Packaging Corporation of America will be held at our corporate office located at 1955 West Field Court, Lake Forest, Illinois, on Tuesday, May 16, 2017, beginning at 8:30 a.m., central time.
+The Annual Meeting of Stockholders of Packaging Corporation of America will be held at our corporate office located at 1955 West Field Court, Lake Forest, Illinois, on Tuesday, May 15, 2018, beginning at 8:30 a.m., central time.
 The purpose of the meeting is to:

-- elect the eleven nominees for director named in the proxy statement for a one-year term to expire at the 2018 Annual Meeting of Stockholders; - vote on a non-binding proposal to approve our executive compensation; - vote on a non-binding proposal regarding the frequency of the vote on our executive compensation; - ratify the appointment of KPMG LLP as the independent registered public accounting firm to serve as our auditors; and - consider any other matters that properly come before the meeting and any postponement or adjournment thereof.
+- elect the eleven nominees for director named in the proxy statement for a one-year term to expire at the 2019 Annual Meeting of Stockholders; - ratify the appointment of KPMG LLP as the independent registered public accounting firm to serve as our auditor; - vote on a non-binding proposal to approve our executive compensation; and - consider any other matters that properly come before the meeting and any postponement or adjournment thereof.

-Only stockholders of record at the close of business on March 20, 2017 are entitled to receive notice of and to vote at the meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on March 19, 2018 are entitled to receive notice of and to vote at the meeting or any postponement or adjournment thereof.